Toledo Express Airport: Aircraft

-For the 12-month period ending December 31, 2021, the airport had over 40,000 aircraft operations, or roughly 110 per day.
-This included 81% general aviation, 10% military, and 9% commercial.
-For the same time period, there are 82 aircraft based on the field: 27 single-engine and 14 multi-engine airplanes, 21 military aircraft, 17 jets, and 3 helicopters.
+For the 12-month period ending December 31, 2022, the airport had 34,313 aircraft operations, or roughly 94 per day.
+This included 60% general aviation, 18% air taxi, 11% military, and 12% commercial.
+For the same time period, there were 80 aircraft based on the field: 27 single-engine, 10 multi-engine airplanes, 21 military aircraft, 19 jets, and 3 helicopters.

 Passenger service

 Terminal

-Toledo Express has one passenger terminal with nine gates, of which three (Gates 3, 4, and 5) in the central part of the terminal are primarily used on a daily basis.
+Toledo Express has one passenger terminal with nine gates, of which three (Gates 3, 4, and 5) in the central part of the terminal are primarily used on a weekly basis.
 The terminal features an east wing that comprises one upper-level gate (Gate 2) and two lower level gates (Gates 1 and 1A).
 The ground level gates are capable of supporting up to five total aircraft at once combined.
 The oldest part of the terminal is the western wing, which comprises Gates 6 through 8 (originally 5 through 7); these are rarely used.
 During the terminal upgrades that introduced a new gate area for Gate 4 and a brand new Gate 5, the original Gate 5 was renumbered to Gate 6.
 Previous Gate 6 (now 7) is inoperative and no longer has a jetbridge attached to it; previous Gate 7 (now 8) remains a stairwell to ramp-level boarding.

 The terminal is mostly original from the 1950s, but several upgrades have taken place.
 This includes the remodeling and construction of the east wing as well as the new central gate area.

 The terminal has two levels with the passenger waiting area, beyond security, on the upper level.
 In that area, the passengers have access to a food court and bar on the second level.
-There is also a children's play area.
-In front of security, there is a gift shop near the front entrances of the terminal near the airline ticket counters.
+There is also a children's play area by gate 1 and 2, however this area remains inaccessible to the traveling public.
+There are vending machines and an ATM on the lower level.
 Baggage claim is on the lower level on the east side of the terminal with two baggage carousels.
 The rental car counters are between the arrivals waiting area and the baggage claim.
 Free wireless (Wi-Fi) is available terminal-wide.

 2013 true market study results

 The Port Authority commissioned a true market study of the Toledo catchment area to determine opportunities for air service development.
 The study found 510,000 people are within 30 minutes of Toledo Express.
 The total catchment area encompasses 981,000 residents.
 The actual passengers per day each way for the Toledo market is 3,241, of which TOL only captures 5.7%.
-Detroit Metro captures the most of 64.3%, with the remaining traveling to other airports in Cleveland and Columbus.
+Detroit Metro captures the most at 64.3%, with the remaining traveling to other airports in Cleveland and Columbus.
 There are also 372 international passengers per day, of which Toledo captures only 2.8%.

 Delta Air Lines was the largest airline in the Toledo area, with 44% of the traffic; United Airlines was second with 12.4%, and American Airlines (the only legacy airline serving TOL directly at the time) with 10.3%.